metaphacts/metaphacts-etl-pipeline/README.md

 The Extract-Transform-Load (ETL) pipeline provides a means to convert structured data to RDF, perform post-processing steps, and ingest it into a graph database.

-The pipeline follows the principles described in the [Blueprint](docs/Blueprint.md) and is based on an opinionated selection of components and tools:
+The pipeline follows the principles described in [Concepts](docs/Concepts.md) and is based on an opinionated selection of components and tools:

 * [Amazon Web Services (AWS)](https://aws.amazon.com/) as cloud environment
 * a selection of AWS services such as S3, CloudFormation, StepFunctions, Lambda, EC2, etc. for various parts